EMS Emergency Medical Services Technology

 Selection Process: To be eligible for selection to the program, interested persons should complete the following process by May 10:

 2. Submit an application to the program (separate document) with required attachments.

 3. Complete the VPT English and Math assessment.
 To enroll in EMS courses the student must test above ENF 1 and MTE 1 on the college placement test or have equivalent scores on the ACT, SAT, etc. (or submit satisfactory SAT or ACT scores).

 4. Have transcripts of previous college courses sent to the college.

-At this time the first round of students will be selected.
-Selection will be based on previous college coursework, entrance exam and college placement reading scores.
+At that time the first round of students will be selected.
+Selection will be based on previous college coursework, entrance exam, skill assessment, and college placement reading scores.
 Students should place into ENF 3 or higher to be eligible for consideration in the first round of selection.
-Should openings still be available, persons who apply or meet requirements after May 10, or score lower than cut score on the reading exam will be considered.
+Should openings still be available, persons who apply or meet requirements after May 10, or score lower than cut sore on the reading exam will be considered.

 Other Requirements: Applicants accepted to the program are required to submit a health certificate signed by a licensed physician, physician’s assistant or RNP and should include documentation of measles, mumps, Rubella (MMR) and chicken pox exposure or inoculations; documentation of Hepatitis B inoculation; Tuberculosis testing; and overall general health of the applicant.
 A criminal background check and drug screening is also done to confirm compliance with state regulations.

 The purchase of items such as uniforms, liability insurance and other accessories is the financial responsibility of the individual student.
 Students who elect to take support courses recommended by the Program Director prior to formal acceptance into the program will find this activity to be advantageous in subsequent course scheduling.

 Program Director: Bill Akers Jr., MS, NRP, Program Director 276.964.7729 firstname.lastname@example.org